2017 Indiana General Assembly

 Here are the lowlights of what SB309 will do:

-- Prohibits new net metering in Indiana in 5 years & permanently ends ALL net metering in 15 years.
+- Prohibits NEW net metering in Indiana in 5 years.
 Net metering allows you to generate electricity and get credited for it at the same price that you pay for it.
 (Net metering is discussed in more detail on the back of our fact sheet.)
-SB309 places a permanent prohibition on net metering in 5 years and ends net metering permanently in 15 years.
-This means that after 2022, even if your utility wanted to offer net metering, the law would prevent them from doing so.
-Existing net metering customers will be “grandfathered” and allowed to net meter until 2032.
+SB309 places a permanent prohibition on net metering in 5 years and ends net metering permanently in 30 years (2047).
+After 2022, even if your utility wanted to offer net metering, the law would prevent them from doing so.
+Existing net metering customers who interconnect by July 1, 2017 will be “grandfathered” and allowed to net meter until 2047.
+Customers who interconnect between July 1, 2017 and July 1, 2022, will be allowed to net meter until 2032.

 - Fixes utility rates into law for the benefit of the monopoly utilities.
 SB309 will mandate that the utilities must credit you at rates that are only slightly higher than the average wholesale rate for the electricity you generate and send to the grid.
 Even though the utility will sell the electricity from your solar panels to your neighbor at the full retail rate (between 11¢-16¢ per kilowatt hour, depending on the utility), they will only have to credit you at a rate that is slightly higher than the wholesale rate, which at today’s prices would be approximately 3.5¢ per kilowatt hour.